Feilden History, Family Crest & Coats of Arms

 The surname Feilden was first found in Lancashire at Witton, a township, in the parish, union, and Lower division of the hundred, of Blackburn.
 "Witton House, an elegant stone edifice, is the seat of Joseph Feilden, Esq.; it is picturesquely situated, and surrounded by a finely-wooded park of 500 acres."

-Important Dates for the Feilden family
+Early History of the Feilden family

 This web page shows only a small excerpt of our Feilden research.
 Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Feilden History in all our PDF Extended History products and printed products wherever possible.